Bentroen/PoketchVideoPlayer/README.md

 ### Generating the script

-1. Get a copy of the video and move it to the root folder as `source.mp4`.
+1. Get a copy of the video.
 1. Make sure to have [poetry](https://python-poetry.org) installed, and run:

     ```shell